Dear Dollar Stretcher,

 To further complicate matters, some people want to use social security numbers to catch bad guys.
 The 1996 Immigration Reform Act required states to get a valid social security number before issuing a driver's license.
 The goal was to catch illegal immigrants.
 Some states used that change to move toward using social security numbers as a license number.

-Others have proposed requiring the use of your social security number for other government
+Others have proposed requiring the use of your social security number for other government services.
+The goal was to catch 'dead beat dads' and other criminals.
+An admirable goal, but questionable from a privacy point of view.

 Currently, there are two problems with the way social security numbers are being used.
 The first is that many organizations use your social security number as a password.
 Knowing the number gets you access to the account.
 Clearly that makes it easy for anyone who knows your number to pretend to be you.